GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSSImg-DRTutorial/02_data_reduction.rst

 <https://dragons-recipe-system-users-manual.readthedocs.io/en/latest/supptools.html>`_,
 like dataselect_, showd_, typewalk_, and caldb_.

-.. warning:: Some primitives use a lot of RAM memory and they can make `reduce`
+.. warning:: Some primitives use a lot of RAM memory and they can make reduce_
     crash.
 Our team is aware of this problem and we are working on that.
 For now, if that happens to you, you might need to run the pipeline on a smaller data set.

+Please, remember that we will be working in the ``${path_to_my_data}/playground`` folder and that all the commands used in this tutorial are related to this path.

 .. _setup_caldb: